I had two chances last month to personally witness the power of the court reporter.

 At the hearing, the judge listened patiently as the plaintiff’s lawyer moaned about the defendant’s failure to pay fees.

 When he finished, the judge asked the defendant plainly, “Well did you pay the fees?”

 The defendant answered in the negative and began to explain, but the judge wanted none of it.

 “There’s no ‘ifs, ands or buts’ about it.
 You either pay the fees in five days, or I have to dismiss your claim.”

 The defendant had brought a court reporter, and she was typing every word.
 So the defendant asked the judge defiantly if argument on the matter was permitted.

-The judge blinked and remained silent, so the defendant began describing case law to support the argument:
+The judge blinked and started to speak.
+But then she glanced at the court reporter and thought better of it.
+The defendant began describing case law to support the argument: